-Prioritize economic development activities that move Ladysmith toward its net zero emissions targets through investments, partnerships, incentives, and other initiatives and

-7.9.
-Support green economic development activities, which range from local agriculture and food processing, to green businesses and green jobs supporting building retrofits, heat pump installations, and other means to move Ladysmith's buildings
+- 7.8.
+Prioritize economic development activities that move Ladysmith toward its net zero emissions targets through investments, partnerships, incentives, and other initiatives and decision-making. - 7.9.
+Support green economic development activities, which range from local agriculture and food processing, to green businesses and green jobs supporting building retrofits, heat pump installations, and other means to move Ladysmith's buildings and infrastructure to net zero emissions. - 7.10.

-7.10.
 Work with the CVRD to support the island-wide pilot project that supports local businesses to include circular economy concepts in their operations, products, and services.
-The pilot project targets existing construction, tourism, agriculture, manufacturing, and forestry companies with 25 to 200
+The pilot project targets existing construction, tourism, agriculture, manufacturing, and forestry companies with 25 to 200 employees.